-In essence, the “dilemma” is this: How do timeshare developers and marketers justify the need for maintenance fees, assessments, and other charges associated with property, when the majority of timeshare resorts today don’t really operate around deeded “ownership,” but rather a more flexible “points-based” or “right-to-use” model?
+We’ve written in this space again and again about what our own Michael Finn calls the “timeshare developer’s dilemma.”
+Understanding the complexities of a timeshare deed.
+In essence, the “dilemma” is this: How do timeshare developers and marketers justify the need for maintenance fees, assessments, and other charges associated with property, when the majority of timeshare resorts today don’t really operate around deeded “ownership,” but rather a more flexible “points-based” or “right-to-use” and/or with a mixed use model?

 Timeshare Ownership Was A Deeded Piece of Real Estate